How To Install WSL2 on Windows 10/11

 The operation completed successfully.

 Restart your computer now.
-Do not skip this — the features are not active until after the restart.
+Do not proceed to Step 2 without restarting — the features are not active until after the reboot.

-Step 2 — Download and install the WSL2 kernel update
+Step 2 — Download and install the WSL2 kernel package

 WslRegisterDistribution failed with error: 0x8007019e